Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Auxiliary Lemmas for Proof of Theorem

 Hence,

 Therefore, if $d_i$ is the degree associated with $x_i$ then

 and the claim follows from the previous inequality and Equation (\ref{eqn:rkmax}). \end{proof}

-As stated in the previous lemma, the number of observations $x_i$ that fall within each cell $C(x)$ behaves like $K$, with high probability.
-We will exploit this fact in the next subsection in order to obtain an upper bound on the MSE.
+As stated in Lemma \ref{lem:controlling_counts}, the number of observations $x_i$ that fall within each cell $C(x)$ scales like $K$, with high probability.
+We will exploit this fact next in order to obtain an upper bound on the MSE.